All 2020 CLE credits can be online: save 35% on Online CLE courses with code ONLINE35, or get unlimited access with ProPass!

-Live Webinars, On-Demand CLE programs, and publications designed to help you and your firm deal with the COVID-19
+Live Webcasts and Webinars, On-Demand CLE programs, and Publications designed to help you and your firm deal with the COVID-19

 Law firms are taking steps to address the many employment related issues